nxskok/pasias/docs/20-repeated-measures.md

 (I got this right the first time too.
 I must be having a good day!)

+Technical detail: in `pivot_longer`, the column names are in quotes because they don't exist yet, but in `pivot_wider`, they are *not* in quotes because they are columns that already exist.

 Note that the `time` and `y` columns have *disappeared*: the columns labelled with the time points are